Frequently Asked Questions

 6 days up to day before class date: Full credit less $50 service fee

 Our school is located in Ellenville, NY- about 90 miles north of NYC.

 Can I just pay and ride your trails for the day?

 No. We are a school, not an off-road park.
-Our instructors and guides are by your side the entire day as you learn and navigate our trails & obstacles.
+Our driving trails are on privately owned properties and are not open for the general public to drive on.
+You must be registered for a class, driving tour or event to gain access with NORA staff present.
+Our instructors and guides are with you the entire day as you learn and navigate trails & obstacles.
 All of our group outings and events include some form of learning.
 We offer reduced rates to local clubs affiliated with the Northeast Off-Road Vehicle Alliance (nova4x4.org) which is an organization dedicated to legal recreational trail riding in the Northeast.